A. Mortgages

 3.2 What are the formalities and costs for execution of security?

 To provide valid security, the parties shall conclude a pledge contract in writing to create pledge rights.
-A pledge contract shall, in general, include the following terms:
+A pledge contract, in general, includes the following terms:

-- description, quantity and other information on pledged property
+• description, quantity and other information on pledged shares.

-Such pledge contracts need to be registered with AMR or CSDC to be effective.
+Such pledge contracts need to be registered with CSDC or AMR to be effective.
 If required, registration with the foreign exchange authority shall also be made.
 The cost of registering a share pledge with CSDC is generally 0.01% to 0.1% of the total par value of the pledged shares.
 AMR and the foreign exchange authority do not usually require a registration fee for a share pledge.

 4. Do the shares need to be transferred into the name of the lender or its nominee?